WAIT LISTED for Saturday, May 18, 2019

 Extra Cost: Please note that if you would like to gather seaweeds and shellfish today, you will need a Washington State Shellfish & Seaweeds License.
 Cost is $14.30 (or $8.30 youth 15 and under) for an annual resident license, or $18.15 ($9.30 youth) for a one-day non-resident combo license.
 Be sure to purchase in advance at Fred Meyer or https://fishhunt.dfw.wa.gov/

-• Before the workshop, please read wdfw.wa.gov/fishing/shellfish/shellfish_seaweed_rules.html and get a license(and parking pass) as described above if you plan to gather shellfish and seaweeds.
+• Before the workshop, check out our blog article on harvesting seaweed and shellfish and please read wdfw.wa.gov/fishing/shellfish/shellfish_seaweed_rules.html and get a license(and parking pass) as described above if you plan to gather shellfish and seaweeds.
 If you do, also bring a bucket and shovel, or better yet, a 4 prong “cultivator” rake.
 Also, some of the best online information about seaweeds is posted by Ryan Drum, Ph.D. who lives right here in the San Juan Islands so be sure to check out his articles.

 • Prepare to be outside in all weather, and bring rubber boots, lunch, water, plus a camp stove and cooking gear if possible, and the rest of your 10 Essentials.